SERVE: Students Engaging in Real Volunteer ExperiencesAPPLY TODAY

 SERVE provides an opportunity for first year students to engage in a wide variety of meaningful service experiences throughout the Milwaukee community.
 This program takes place in the spring semester.

-The program consists of a group of 15-20 first year students who will participate in their choice of at least 5 service opportunities throughout the semester.
-Program coordinators will compile a variety of opportunities—accommodating participants’ schedules and interests.
-Ideally, 5-10 SERVE participants will attend each opportunity along with a coordinator.
-At each site, participants will have the opportunity to learn about the agency’s mission and history, the populations it serves, and more ways they can get involved.
-In addition to the service requirement, participants will attend biweekly evening sessions in which they will reflect on their experiences, discuss community needs, and learn about social justice through positive and meaningful dialogue.
+SERVE is a cohort of 20 first year students who volunteer, learn, and reflect together.
+Each participant is required to participate in at least five volunteer opportunities, which are available at a variety of times and working with a variety of nonprofits and social justice issues.
+At each site, you will have the opportunity to learn about the agency’s mission and history, the populations it serves, and more ways to get involved.
+In addition to the service requirement, you will attend a weekend retreat and bimonthly reflection sessions to reflect on your experiences, discuss community needs, and learn about social justice through positive and meaningful dialogue.

 Here are a few of the sites SERVE has gone to in the past: